Cross Section Diagram

 Build Your Own Domino Top

 This page shows how to build a domino top.
 Dimensions are shown for double six and double nine tops.
 We are starting with building a top because you won't need to know how to build the table until you have built the top to go on your table.
-This page does not include information about wood selection or wood finishing , those are topics that relate to every step of the process so they are on their own pages. (will be soon)
+This page does not include information about wood selection and just some basic information on wood finishing, those are topics that relate to every step of the process and we plan to cover that in more detail in time.

 Material / Equipment Size / Amount / Quantity